 - Role: assigned expertise

-- Instructions: main instruction
+- Instructions: main directive

 - Steps: steps to follow